karelz/karelz.github.io/_includes/hiring_prague_net.md

 Make sure you include things which are relevant.

-**Pro-tip:** Great way to highlight your related experiences in resume/CV, is to start with first page as "cover letter".
+**Pro-tip:** Great way to highlight your relevant experiences in resume/CV, is to start with first page as "cover letter".
 Describe most relevant things and why do you think you are a good fit for the job position.